Background Image

 Since 2018, Strand has expanded its expertise to sustainable agriculture, developing platforms to support small-scale farmers.
 As the technology partner for CIRAD (French Agricultural Research Centre for International Development), we contribute to impactful projects under the EU’s Switch Africa Green Program and GCCA+ DeSIRA initiative.

-CropCert: A Platform for Coffee Certification
+CropCert: A Platform for Coffee Certification and Traceability

 • Open Source: Microservices available in the CropCert GitHub repository.